symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

     {# ... #}
     {{ knp_menu_render('main') }}

-Note that `main` refers to the name of the root page we added in the data fixtures.
+Note that `main` refers to the name of the root page you added in the data fixtures.

 Conclusion